All Episodes

 Alex knows that his side can't possibly continue to get away with the shit they get away with if the police stop going very easily on them.

-And on some level, he thinks he can't be too critical of the police or they'll not support the patriots anymore.
+And on some level, he thinks he can't be too critical of the police or they'll not support the Patriots anymore.

-They'll succumb to being federalized by the globalists and then it's game over for Alex and his buddies.
+They'll succumb to being federalized by the globalists, and then it's game over for Alex and his buddies.

-Ideas of a pending collapse and needing the use of force and the armed, essentially civilian army to be basically on their side.
+And then further, I think Alex does have some ideas of a pending collapse and needing the use of force and the armed, essentially civilian army to be basically on their side.

 jordan holmes